 - Separate one-to-one teaching and support, without the use of face masks/coverings and in rooms where social distancing can be achieved and/or through a Perspex panel.

-We know that many families will be feeling anxious about this.
-We have produced some template letters for you to use if you are concerned that face masks or coverings are being worn in your child’s school or college without reasonable adjustments being made for your child.
+We have produced some template letters for you to use if face masks or coverings are being worn in your child’s school or college without reasonable adjustments being made for your child.
 You can also take a look at our vlog on face masks.

 More information from each of the UK Governments